 Don't: Spend hours putting things away.

-Tidy people organize in five to 15-minute bursts.
-Consider introducing these tidy sessions throughout other key transitional periods of the day, such as before and after dinner and before bedtime.
+Tidy people keep a clean and organized house with this in-the-know organization hack—by attacking messes in five to 15-minute bursts.
+Rather than declare Saturday morning as a clean-up session, consider introducing smaller, manageable tidy sessions throughout other key transitional periods of the day, such as before and after dinner and before bedtime.

 Do: Come Home to a Clean House